Medjugorje Mustard Seed

-After eight months of living in a neck and back brace, John, a parishioner friend of mine, asked me if I would like to play guitar for his music ministry group.
+After eight months of living in a neck and back brace ( the turtle shell) , John, a parishioner friend of mine, asked me if I would like to play guitar for his music ministry group.
 Even though I had played music in a rock band in high school, I felt awkward because I was not familiar with the style of music, or the actual parts of the Mass.
 Carol, our music director, had heard that I recorded music as a hobby, and asked me to record a Christmas CD of the parish’s music ministry in just two months.
-Suddenly, many talented parishioners wanted to record Christian songs that they had written and encouraged me to do the same.
+All of a sudden, many talented parishioners wanted to record Christian songs that they had written, and encouraged me to do the same.
 After we released our first Christmas music CD, I began to write my first Christian music.

 Several friends I knew had been diagnosed with cancer.
 One of them, Ken, was diagnosed with terminal cancer.
 Having lost my mother at the age of five to cancer, I began to think about how awful that must be to know your life is going to end in a very short time.
 I began to write a song titled “Mustard Seed” that was about the power of prayer and how not to worry about your future.
 The chorus of the song was from Matthew 6: 24-34.

-A few months later, Becky’s aunt, Sister Ina Marie, had decided to go to Medjugorje and she asked Jim, my father-in-law if he wanted to go.
+A few months later, Becky’s aunt, Sister Ina Marie, had decided to go to Medjugorje and she asked Jim, my father in-law, if he wanted to go.
 Becky and I were very concerned that these two elderly people were going to go to Bosnia, and so we watched a video to see what this was all about.
-In the video, the Blessed Mother had told the children to begin their conversions by reading the scripture Mathew 6:24-34.
+In the movie, the Blessed Mother had told the children to begin their conversions by reading the scripture Mathew 6:24-34 every week!
 My mouth fell open and I stood in amazement about not only what was going on over there, but the direct connection to my song that I had just written.
-I felt this was my direct call to go see what the Blessed Mother was doing in Bosnia.
+I felt this was my direct call to come see what the Blessed Mother was doing in Bosnia.
 My wife and I quickly signed up with her father and aunt through a Medjugorje pilgrimage organization in Portland Oregon called Center of Peace West.

 That fall a singer friend of mine, Patti, was diagnosed with terminal cancer.
 I began to sing “Mustard Seed” to her during prayer groups.
-After only three months of prayer sessions and the song “Mustard Seed,” her cancer had shrunk to an operable size and she is in good spirits and cancer-free today.
-Ken, the original terminal cancer patient cancers shrunk to the point that he could be operated on.
-His spirit was high, in testimony to faith the size of a tiny seed, and he lived for several more years.
+After only three months of chemotherapy, prayer sessions and the song “Mustard Seed,” her cancer had shrunk to an operable size and she is in good spirits and cancer free today.
+Ken, the original terminal cancer patient, is also still alive.
+His cancers shrunk to the point that he could be operated on.
+Although he has to have chemotherapy treatments after his operations, his spirits are high in testimony to faith the size of a tiny seed.

 Several months later, I was practicing music for a youth Mass that Sunday evening while looking at a picture of the Blessed Mother.
 I was playing around with an old Bert Bacharach song, “What the World Needs Now is Love Sweet Love,” when the Blessed Mother’s messages started to fall into a song.
 Every word in this song was from Our Lady’s messages.
 Before the Mass that night I had written the music and Our Lady had written the lyrics to “Surrender to God’s Love.”
 I sang it for meditation at Mass that very same night.
 The song has grown to be one of my favorites.
 It was sung at a Mass with the statue of Fatima when the statue was visiting Portland, Oregon.
 I did an interview with MIR radio in Medjugorje about the song on my pilgrimage to Medjugorje last May, and they are playing it on their radio station now.
 I have sung it to pilgrims on Apparition Hill and they have told me that Mary was smiling.